Common Gallinule

 Common Misidentifications

 The Common Gallinule is similar to and can be confused with the American Coot, Fulica americana.
-This species however, lacks white stripe on the flanks.
+This species, however, lacks a white stripe on the flanks.
 The Common Gallinule may also be confused with the Purple Gallinule, Porphyrio martinica.
 This species has a blue head and deep blue underparts and has a blueish base on the frontal shield.

 Conservation Status